[ Leslie / Minnie's Pet Dog ]

 "Madeline Leslie" was one of the pen names used by Harriet Woods Baker (1815 - 1893), a prolific American author primarily of moral and religious tales for young readers.
 This particular story was one of the volumes in her series entitled Minnie and Her Pets.

 Minnie's Pet Dog was first published in 1864 (Boston: Lee and Shepard) and has been reprinted a couple of times recently.
-The illustrator is uncredited, though the last name "Hyde" is readily evident in the illustrations, as is the name of the engravers, Kilburn & Mallory (that would be the American engraver Samuel Kilborn [1831 - 1903] and his sometimes partner Richard Mallory [1813 - 1890]).
+The illustrator is uncredited, though the last name "Hyde" is readily evident in the illustrations; this would be John Newton Hyde (1846 - 1927), an American illustrator; the names of the engravers are also visible, Kilburn & Mallory — this would be the American engraver Samuel Kilborn (1831 - 1903) and his sometimes partner Richard Mallory (1813 - 1890).

 Much of the first half of this book is devoted to stories about one of Minnie's dog, a Newfoundland named Leo.
 Several of his adventures, and several other anecdotes about dogs told in this book, are based on anecdotes of dogs told by various prior writers on dogs and dog behavior.